 My Goals for You

 My goals are to help explain more about migraine in midlife so you can see where your approach to managing attacks may need to be tweaked or overhauled.
 I’ll help you understand what you can do and what you might need from your healthcare team.
-My goal is for you to read this and come away with at least 3 valuable nuggets of info that will help you reduce the intensity, frequency and duration of these hormonal migraine attacks.
+My intention is for you to read this and come away with at least 3 valuable nuggets of info that will help you reduce the intensity, frequency and duration of these hormonal migraine attacks.

 Special thanks goes to some of the wonderful women in our Migraine Strong Facebook group who contributed to this blog by helping me understand specific questions they wanted answered.
 Each question was written from the perspective of a woman with known hormonal migraine seeking help and information on what to expect of migraines and menopause.